-In Kadaknath birds, the live weight, slaughter weight and dressed weight was significantly lower as compared to Narmada nidhi and Jabalpur color birds in both the age groups.
-Carcass yield with skin was significantly higher in 10 weeks of Jabalpur color birds, reflecting their superior growth trajectory and meat yield potential.
+In Kadaknath birds, the live weight, slaughter weight and dressed weight was significantly lower as compared to Narmada nidhi, and Jabalpur colour birds in both the age groups.
+Carcass yield with skin was significantly higher in 10 weeks of Jabalpur colour birds, reflecting their superior growth trajectory and meat yield potential.

 REFERENCES